ysscott2012/Udemy/Javascript/Understanding the weird parts/README.md

 ## Section 2 - Execution Contexts and Lexical Environments

-#### Syntax Parsers
-A program that reads your code and determines what it does and its grammar is valid.
+**Syntax Parsers**: A program that reads your code and determines what it does and its grammar is valid.

-#### Lexical Environments
-Where something sits physically in the code you write.
+**Lexical Environments**: Where something sits physically in the code you write.

-#### Exception Contexts
-A wrapper to help manage the code that is running.
+**Exception Contexts**: A wrapper to help manage the code that is running.

-#### Name/Value pairs
-A name which maps to a unique value.
+**Name/Value pairs**: A name which maps to a unique value.
 ``` JavaScript
 Address = '100 Main St.'
 ```

-#### Objects
-A collection of name/value pairs.
+**Objects**: A collection of name/value pairs.
 ``` JavaScript
 Address: {
     Street: 'Main',